BlackBeltsBDAI/Big-Data-Capstone-Project/README.md

 #### 2- Pig
 in this section we were looking for diffren 20 questions and found its answer by prossing and querying the data in apache Pig [Read more here](https://github.com/BlackBeltsBDAI/Big-Data-Capstone-Project/tree/main/Pig).
 #### 3- Spark
-we predicat some inforamtion on the data using spark in python and did a some modeling on data and got a good results (Read more here)[https://github.com/BlackBeltsBDAI/Big-Data-Capstone-Project/tree/main/Spark).
+we predicat some inforamtion on the data using spark in python and did a some modeling on data and got a good results [Read more here](https://github.com/BlackBeltsBDAI/Big-Data-Capstone-Project/tree/main/Spark).
 #### 4- Kafka
 fainlly building real-time streaming data pipeline. we were using Kafka and MongoDB [Read more here](https://github.com/BlackBeltsBDAI/Big-Data-Capstone-Project/tree/main/Kafka).